 Men's Center Drop-in Support Groups

-To attend most online support groups, find the group below that interests you and click [Contact Group Facilitator].
+To attend most online support groups, find the group below that interests you and then click the [Contact Group Facilitator] link on that page.
 Your contact info will be emailed to the facilitator and they will send you information on how to attend using Zoom.

 SUPPORT GROUP MEETING GUIDELINES

 (download the PDF of these guidelines.)

 Support Groups begin promptly at 7:30 PM and will continue to 9:30 PM.
 Any late arrival is disrespectful to all group participants as is any early departures; please invest in the full two hours time.
 Note, early arrival will allow you to browse through our many community resource and library materials (these may be checked out if you are a member).

 - Support Groups are safe and confidential—a place to talk freely.
 When you attend a TCMC support group, you agree to keep all you hear to yourself.
 We don’t carry away reports of who’s there or what is said.
 We require that no notes be taken.
 Carry away only your own growth material, in your heart and in your mind.
 Confidentiality is of Utmost Importance.